lightside-instruments/docs/README.md

 * Mounting holes for Raspberry Pi Zero form factor control boards
 * Pull-up and pull-down SMD resistors matching the IEEE standard values instead of slightly deviating throug-hole arrays present on the elektromikron board
 * Complete board design and BOM not only schematic published as certified OSHWA UID: NO000003 project
-* The boards purchased after 2024-05-01 have 2x M3.5 thumb screws for fastening the board to GPIB ports added to the package.
+* The boards purchased after 2024-07-01 have 2x M3.5 stainless steel thumb screws for fastening the board to GPIB ports added to the package.
 We had to drill the #40-4 original threaded hole part of the Centronix standard to match the GPIB 3.5 mm non-threaded mounting holes.
 * There is a stackable 2x20 connector added to the board package that allows connecting the gpib4pi on top of a Raspberry Pi (in addition to Pi Zero that do not need extra offset)

 # Installation